15+ Beautiful Landscapes in Spain That Will Amaze You

 Desierto de Tabernas (Almeria)

 Visiting this desert takes you to a different world.
-This 30 kilometres desert is a protected area since there are indigenous species and distinctive vegetation you won’t find anywhere else.
+This 30-kilometre desert is a protected area since there are indigenous species and distinctive vegetation you won’t find anywhere else.

 Some animals you can spot in the desert are Spanish hedgehogs, mountain goats, rabbits and hares, and birds like eagles and owls.